 Our Speech & Language Therapy Program features a coordinated and individualized approach.
 In group work as well as in individual sessions, our certified speech therapists work with students to correctly produce the sounds in words, increase speech intelligibility, develop vocabulary knowledge and understanding, and utilize appropriate conversational skills.
 Emphasis is placed on pragmatics, such as turn taking, topic maintenance, asking appropriate questions, and socialization.
 Grammar, syntax, and written expression are also addressed.

-Our social workers guide students through emotional and social growth issues.
-They focuses on helping the student develop age-appropriate skills and behaviors for the classroom and beyond.
+Our social workers guide students through social emotional growth.
+They focuses on helping the students develop age-appropriate skills and behaviors for the classroom and beyond.
 Through the use of recreational and other activities, they assist students in building self-esteem, applying social skills, and practicing leadership and team participation.
 The students are seen individually and in small-group sessions.
 It is also not unusual to find social workers in the classroom leading social skills activities.